Percentage Increase Calculator

 - Answer: 36% traffic increase

-Common Applications of Percentage Increase
+Common Uses of Percentage Increase

-Financial Applications
+Financial Uses

-Business and Marketing
+Business and Marketing Uses

-Personal and Academic
+Personal and Academic Uses

-Percentage Increase vs. Percentage Point Increase
+Percentage Increase vs Percentage Point Increase

 | Aspect | Percentage Increase | Percentage Point Increase |